bigchaindb/bigchaindb/docs/server/source/schema/transaction.rst

 **type:** object or null

 User provided transaction metadata.
-This field may be ``null`` or may contain an id and an object with freeform metadata.
+This field may be ``null`` or may contain an object with freeform metadata.

 See: `Metadata`_.